Installing and Testing

 SqliteQueueDatabase(though it works with

-- Lastly, if you use the Flask or Django frameworks, there are helper extension modules available.
+Lastly, if you use the Flask framework, there are helper extension modules available.